bagwanpankaj/humongous/README.markdown

 ## Support

-Currently it only supports Ruby version >= 1.9.2
+Currently it only supports Ruby version >= 1.8.7.
+Humongous has been tested on MRI 18, MRI 19 and JRuby.

 ## TODO's